Skip to main content

 Retain parameter prefixes

 paramsKeepPrefix simplifies compatibility with SQLite.
-When used in conjunction with the "parameterized_named" format, the keys of the params object will maintain the paramPrefix string as it appears in the sql string (e.g. { "$param_1": "val" } instead of { "param_1": "val" }).
+With "parameterized_named" format, params object keys maintain the paramPrefix string as it appears in the sql string (e.g. { ":param_1": "val" } instead of { "param_1": "val" }).

 Numbered parameters

-For the "parameterized" format, all parameter placeholders in the generated SQL are "?" by default.
-When the numberedParams option is true, placeholders will instead be a numbered index beginning with 1, incrementing by 1 from left to right.
-Each placeholder number will be prefixed with the configured paramPrefix string (default ":").
+For "parameterized" format, parameter placeholders in generated SQL are "?" by default.
+When numberedParams is true, placeholders become numbered indices starting with 1, incrementing left to right.
+Each placeholder number is prefixed with the configured paramPrefix string (default ":").

 const p = formatQuery(query, {